Axway/mft-convert/content/en/docs/TransferCFT/cft_glossary.md

 #### Partner:

-Logical entity, to which Transfer CFT{{< TransferCFT/axwayvariablesComponentShortName  >}} can send data and from which it can receive data.
+Logical entity, to which {{< TransferCFT/axwayvariablesComponentShortName  >}} can send data and from which it can receive data.
 A partner generally corresponds to a remote file transfer monitor or a subset of a remote monitor (defined in CFTPART, file created in CFTFILE TYPE=PART).